2024 Half Dome Lottery Guide | Hike the Epic Cables Route

 How to Enter the Half Dome Lottery

 Only 225 permits are issued for the Half Dome Cables Route each day of the open season.
-Fortunately, however, there are several ways and opportunities to get one through the Half Dome lottery.
+Fortunately, however, there are several ways to get one through the Half Dome lottery.

 Pre-season Half Dome Lottery